Do you feel extremely bad at a negative comment? Check out loops in your d

 “But why don’t you wear them?”

 Radhika didn’t answer and bent to sign on her credit card charge slip.
-I looked at her signature (pic A) and I got my answer: she bothered too much about what others thought of her looks.
+I looked at her signature and I got my answer: she bothered too much about what others thought of her looks.
 The problem lay in the loop of her small case ‘d’.

 People with loops in their d’s are extremely sensitive to personal criticism.
 The bigger the loop, the greater the sensitivity and therefore deeper the hurt.